lu8aja/PicMercury/firmware/readme.md

 The boards' PCBs are available at the boards folder in Eagle format.

 # Commands
+When commands are run either remotely via SERIAL or I2C/SEND the usage of the `$` prefix is mandatory, as the system needs to differentiate commands from users simply playing around with the TTY.
+When at the USB connection, the `$` becomes optional.

 ## version / ver
 Always available, it identifies the board you are connected to.
 It has no arguments.